raxelf/raxelf/README.md

 ---

 ### :man_technologist: About Me :
-I am a Student 🏫 from Indonesia.
+I am a Student from Indonesia 🏫 .
-- 🌱 I’m currently learning everything.
+- 🌱 I’m trying to learn everything.
 - 🥅 Goals : Making some income.
 - :zap: In my free time, I usually sleep or playing games.